-Sometimes, you could just be talking with your friend over tea, looking at your Snapdragon plant, and thinking, “I need to propagate this.”
+Sometimes, you could just talk with your friend over tea, look at your Snapdragon plant, and think, “I need to propagate this.”

 However, there are other motives for propagating Snapdragons!

-- Snapdragons may be rootbound and have stunted growth, indicating that they need propagation.
+- Snapdragons may be rootbound and have stunted growth, indicating they need propagation.

 - The propagation through stem cutting helps transfer the inherent qualities from parent plants to daughter plants.

 - Taking cuttings of the Snapdragons for propagation promotes the plant’s health by casting the bushy weight.

 - The plant division helps prevent overcrowding of Snapdragons.

 - When growing Snapdragon seeds, the baby plant develops different characteristics.